For primary hyperparathyroidism, the only cure is an operation.

 There are select scenarios when we will perform focused operations at our center:

 Using radioguidance can be helpful in some situations.
-At the Norman Parathyroid Center, where Dr. Boone started, nearly all operations are performed with radioguidance.
+At the Norman Parathyroid Center, where Dr. Boone started, all operations were performed with radioguidance.
 When starting out, it was very nice to be able to measure the radioactivity of every parathyroid.
-Over time she realized that while radioguidance was very helpful in select circumstances, in most cases it did not add enough value to justify the extra radiation to the patient and the OR staff.
+As she gained experience, she realized that radioguidance was a crutch, similar to ioPTH, which made the surgeon feel better but added little to no value for the patient.
 For most patients, it didn't help at all.
+Once a surgeon is experienced enough to find the parathyroids and has looked at enough to accurately assess them, radioguidance is not necessary.
 While sestamibi scans are invaluable for planning parathyroid surgery, it is not necessary to perform a separate scan or injection of radioactive material on every patient on the day of surgery.
-Patients who do benefit from radioguidance include those with normocalcemic primary hyperparathyroidism and those for whom the diagnosis of primary hyperparathyroidism is not 100% certain.